1. In these Conditions of Use, the following words and expressions will have the meanings set out against them below:

 - Fees: Priority Pass reserves the right to increase any fees applicable under Programme upon 30 days’ notice to Customer.
 These may include but are not limited to, Programme membership, Lounge or Merchant fees.

-- Stored Payment Cards: By providing payment card details through account registration or use of payment card as Means of Access at Lounge (where applicable) or Merchant, Customer agrees payment card details will be stored and used for payment for any programme membership, Lounge or Merchant fees, or for processing any account verification checks, where applicable.
+- Payment Card On File: A valid and unexpired payment card is required to be stored on each Customer’s membership account and failure to do so may result in suspension or termination of Customer’s membership.
+By providing or updating payment card details at account registration and throughout term of membership, or use of payment card as Means of Access at Lounge or Merchant (where applicable), Customer agrees payment card details will be stored and used for payment for any programme membership, Lounge or Merchant fees, or for processing any account verification checks, where applicable.
 Priority Pass may, from time to time, process additional verification transactions or payment card authentication on the stored payment card to maintain appropriate authority for charging payments or processing account verification checks in accordance with prevailing regulations.
-Any amount debited will be cancelled/reversed by Priority Pass upon verification from Customer’s payment card provider.
+Any amount debited as part of verification will be cancelled/reversed by Priority Pass upon verification from Customer’s payment card provider.

 - Upgrades and Downgrades: If Programme membership has been purchased directly from Priority Pass, first time Customers of the Programme may upgrade or downgrade their Programme membership by contacting Priority Pass within 14 days of the commencement of their Programme membership as long as no Lounge or Merchant location visits have been made by Customer.
 Renewing Customers may only upgrade or downgrade their Programme membership at the commencement of a new Programme membership period.